-Implementation Practice Profile: District-Level Est Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient A system for supporting and monitoring fidelity and implementation of progress is established, used, and revisiting annually.
-This system includes a data review cycle consisting of items listed as proficient.
-A system for supporting and monitoring fidelity and implementation of progress is established, used, and revisited annually.
-This system includes a data review cycle which promotes the following actions: • Determine district-wide and building-level status and needs for professional development using CWIS, SAPP, and other data.
-The district engages in a data review cycle; however, there are missing steps or minimal levels of implementation.
-Of the 9 recommended steps listed, at least five are addressed fully.
-The district does not conduct a data review cycle OR fewer than 5 items are addressed fully.
-District leaders 2 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Determine focus areas of need and set benchmarks for improvement. review district- level and building-level of the data review cycle, district leaders receive professional development Provide for training and coaching (including use of the virtual learning platform) to address needs for improved instruction and build on strengths. m and learning outcomes data and provide (or refresher professional development) to maintain proficient implementation of the data elements and Provide opportunity for educator reflection on the acquisition and application of new instructional knowledge and skills. on data. the review cycle.
-Monitor implementation through observations and walkthroughs.
-Provide educators with descriptive feedback and support for improvement.
-Review school-wide data and identify ways of continuing to improve instruction and outcomes.
-Share data and collaborate with building leaders.
+Implementation Practice Profile: District-Level Ш Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient A system for supporting A system for supporting and monitoring fidelity and and monitoring indenty and implementation of progress Implementation of progress is established, used, and revisited annually.
+This system includes a data review cycle review cycle; nowever, there are missing steps or minimal rot conduct a data is established, used, and which promotes the following actions: levels of implementation. fewer than 5 items revisiting annually.
+This Of the 9 recommended are addressed fully.
+District leaders system includes a data Determine district-wide and building-level status and needs for steps listed, at least five are review district- review cycle consisting of professional development using CWIS, SAPP, and other data. addressed fully. level and items listed as proficient.
+Determine locus aleas of fleed and set benchinalist for improvement. building-level Provide for training and coaching (including use of the virtual ~ instruction learning platform) to address needs for improved instruction and ) and learning Based on implementation build on strengths. outcomes data of the data regions ende Provide opportunity for educator reflection on the acquisition and provide or the data review cycle, and application of new instructional knowledge and skills. support based district leaders receive Monitor implementation through observations and on data professional development walkthroughs. (or refresher professional Provide educators with descriptive feedback and support for development) to maintain improvement. proficient implementation Review school-wide data and identify ways of continuing to of the data elements and improve instruction and outcomes. the review cycle Share data and collaborate with building leaders.
 Use data at all levels to guide professional development.